Compassionate Senior Home Care in Vero Beach, FL

 Time and Type of Services Available

-Understanding the different types of services available for home care can be confusing to say the least.
+Understanding the different types of services available for home care can be confusing, to say the least.
 The following list is designed to clear up some of the confusion.

 Length of Care

-- 24-hour care: This level of care and service is when an agencies home health professional is awake and ready to attend to a patient’s needs 24 hours a day.
-The level of service usually, with rare exception, applies to home health aide care.
+- 24-hour care: This level of care and service is when an agency’s home health professional is awake and ready to attend to a patient’s needs 24 hours a day.
+The level of service usually, with rare exceptions, applies to home health aide care.
 This level of care requires multiple shifts by care providers over the 24-hour period.
 Provision of this service is via private pay and the use of long-term care insurance.

-- Visits: A visit is when the agencies health professional, aide, or nurse, comes into a patient’s home or residence and performs certain specific tasks or duties.
+- Visits: A visit is when the agency’s health professional, aide, or nurse, comes into a patient’s home or residence and performs certain specific tasks or duties.
 A visit can last up to an hour, but is defined, time-wise, by the completion of the required duties.
 When the tasks have been performed and completed, the visit is over.
 An example of a skilled nursing visit includes removing a dressing on a wound, documenting the wound in the client’s medical record, treating the wound, applying a new dressing on the wound, and monitoring the general health of the client.
-An example of a visit by an HHA includes assisting the client with undressing, helping the client bathe, and helping the client get dressed and change bed linens.
+An example of a visit by an HHA includes assisting the client with undressing, helping the client bathe, and helping the client get dressed and changing bed linens.

 Types of Care

 - Homemaker/Companion/Sitter: A homemaker/companion is a person who cares for an elderly, handicapped, or convalescent individual or couple and can accompany them on trips, outings, and appointments, as well as prepare and serve meals.
 Companions are available for hourly, shift, or live-in care.
-Following are some of the possible services of a companion.
-Typical duties of homemaker/companions/sitters include but are not limited to: companionship and conversation; sorting and reading mail; arrange appointments; assistance with walking; letter writing and correspondence; reading; meal planning and preparation; making bed; answering the phone and door; basic grooming; apparel selection assistance; caring for indoor house plants; appointment reminders; entertainment (playing cards, sewing assistance, etc.); monitoring diet and eating habits; grocery shopping; medication reminders
+The following are some of the possible services of a companion.
+Typical duties of homemaker/companions/sitters include but are not limited to: companionship and conversation; sorting and reading mail; arrange appointments; assistance with walking; letter writing and correspondence; reading; meal planning and preparation; making bed; answering the phone and door; basic grooming; apparel selection assistance; caring for indoor house plants; appointment reminders; entertainment (playing cards, sewing assistance, etc.); monitoring diet and eating habits; grocery shopping; medication reminders.

 - CNA and HHA: CNAs and HHAs have a nursing assistant certificate.
-Nurse aides assist with bathing, dressing, toileting, grooming, eating, Medication reminders, physical transfer, and those normal daily routines the client could perform for himself or herself were he/she physically capable.
-Nurse aides can also perform all the services of a companion or homemaker and are available hourly, for shift-work, or on a live-in basis.
+Nurse aides assist with bathing, dressing, toileting, grooming, eating, medication reminders, physical transfer, and those normal daily routines the client could perform for himself or herself were he/she physically capable.
+Nurse aides can also perform all the services of a companion or homemaker and are available hourly, for shift work, or on a live-in basis.

 Registered Nurse: RNs are licensed and maintain records for clients receiving nursing care.
 An RN develops medical plans for treatment and can maintain them or supervise their maintenance.
 An RN supervises LPNs and CNAs/aides.